Enter the service price before tax. Deposits and fees not included.

 Factors that affect how much to tip

-• Custom vs flash: Custom designs require hours of drawing and concept work before you even sit in the chair.
-Tip higher (22–25%) for original artwork than for flash designs off the wall.
+- Custom pieces require hours of drawing before you even sit down.
+Tip 22–25% for original art, less for flash off the wall.

 Tattoo tipping etiquette